 What is Economics?

 Economics is the study of how individuals, firms and countries choose among alternatives.
 Many successful individuals such as Ronald Reagan, Ted Turner and Sandra Day-O’Connor have a degree in economics.
-Coastal Carolina University's economics program offers a major and minor in economics, as well as a Bachelor of Arts in Economics and a Bachelor of Science in Economics, and concentrations in applied economic analysis and economic theory.
+Coastal Carolina University's economics program offers a Bachelor of Science in Economics, a minor in economics and concentrations in applied economic analysis and economic theory.

 There are many benefits of studying economics: